PauliusMacernis/ResponsibleTime/collect-activities/README.md

   WantedBy=default.target
   ```
 - `Ctr+X` + `Y` + `Enter` - to save the unit file and exit the editor
-- `touch ~/.config/autostart/Responsible-time-collect-activities.desktop` - create the file that will launch the unit on startup
+- `touch ~/.config/autostart/responsible-time-collect-activities.desktop` - create the file that will launch the unit on startup
-- `nano ~/.config/autostart/Responsible-time-collect-activities.desktop` - open the unit launcher file for edit
+- `nano ~/.config/autostart/responsible-time-collect-activities.desktop` - open the unit launcher file for edit
 - Add the following content to the launcher file:
   ```
   [Desktop Entry]
   Type=Application
-  Name=Responsible time: Collect activities!
-  Exec=systemctl --user start responsible-time-collect-activities.service
+  Name=Responsible time: Collect activities Exec=systemctl --user start responsible-time-collect-activities.service
   Comment=Starts Responsible time.
 The step of collecting activities will be enabled.
   X-GNOME-Autostart-enabled=true